New Visitor Orientation

 We know that decisionmakers must sort through mounds of information about programs and practices for children and their families, and this information can sometimes be overwhelming.
 It is often difficult to tell which programs are effective and which are not and what research to trust on issues you care about.
 PPN is a site that helps you find evidence-based information about programs and practices that improve outcomes for children and their families, from health issues to family support.

 The information on the site is presented in various ways to make it easier for you to find the information on the outcome or topic area of interest to you.
-Information is organized around six major areas on the site, each of which can be easily accessed by clicking on the navigation column on the left side of any PPN page.
+Information is organized around four major areas on the site, each of which can be easily accessed by clicking on the navigation column on the left side of any PPN page.

 Programs that Work

 This section presents overviews of programs that have demonstrated their effectiveness in rigorous studies, categorized as either "Proven" or "Promising" according to our evidence criteria, plus how to learn more about each program.
 The programs are organized around outcomes and indicators for ease of use.
 As an example, if you are interested in teen pregnancy prevention programs, you could find programs under the Healthy and Safe Children outcome area and the indicator titled "Youths abstaining from sexual activity or not engaging in risky sexual behavior."
 For each program, we provide an easy-to-understand summary of key program effects with links to a person or organization to contact for more detailed information.
 We also include some details on the research conducted on the program and any cautions about the research so that you can see why the program met our criteria for inclusion on our site and how much confidence you can have in the findings reported.